ucsd-dsc-arts/dsc160-final-404-not-found-1/README.md

 This section should summarize your results and will embed links to documentation to significant outputs.
 This should document both process and show artistic results.
 This can include figures, sound files, videos, bitmaps, as appropriate to your generative art idea.
 Each result should include a brief textual description, and all should be listed below:

+These are the generated superheros from the 500 epochs we generated:
 ![alt text](https://github.com/ucsd-dsc-arts/dsc160-final-404-not-found-1/blob/master/results/results/WeChat%20Image_2020060704331512.png)
 ![alt text](https://github.com/ucsd-dsc-arts/dsc160-final-404-not-found-1/blob/master/results/results/WeChat%20Image_2020060704331573.png)
 ![alt text](https://github.com/ucsd-dsc-arts/dsc160-final-404-not-found-1/blob/master/results/results/WeChat%20Image_2020060704331515.png)